ratepay/shopware6-module/README-dev.md

 5. run `./psh.phar storefront:build`

 # Testing

+Please run the unit tests before committing!

+1. copy the file config.php.dist to config.php
+2. adjust the config.php file according the documentation (no public access. please contact your account manager.)
-Just run the script from plugin dir `./../../../vendor/bin/phpunit`
+3. Just run the script from plugin dir `./bin/phpunit.sh`

 # Build package
 just call `./bin/build.sh` in the plugin dir an use the package `RpayPayments.zip` in `./build/dist/`